Paul Stanhope : Represented Artist

 Artist website: http://www.paulstanhope.com

-In 2010 Paul was Musica Viva's featured composer: his String Quartet no. 2 received nation-wide performances by the Pavel Haas Quartet as part of this season as did his Agnus Dei - After the Fire for violin and piano, performed by the stellar duo Alina Ibragimova and Cédric Tiberghien.Other choral and chamber works received national tours by the Choir of Trinity College, Cambridge and the Atos Piano Trio from Berlin.
-Paul's music has also been featured at the Vale of Glamorgan Festival by the BBC National Orchestra of Wales in 2009 and also at the City of London Festival in 2011.
+In 2010 Paul was Musica Viva's featured composer: his String Quartet no. 2 received nation-wide performances by the Pavel Haas Quartet as part of this season, as did his Agnus Dei - After the Fire for violin and piano, performed by the stellar duo Alina Ibragimova and Cédric Tiberghien.Other choral and chamber works received national tours by the Choir of Trinity College, Cambridge and the Atos Piano Trio from Berlin.
+Paul's music has also been featured at the Vale of Glamorgan Festival by the BBC National Orchestra of Wales, in the City of London Festival and most recently by the National Colombian Symphony Orchestra in Bogota.

-Paul Stanhope teaches composition part-time at the Sydney Conservatorium of Music.
+Paul Stanhope teaches composition part-time at the Sydney Conservatorium of Music and is also the Musical Director of Sydney Chamber Choir.

 Awards & Prizes